Hiring in General

 Commercial Drivers Licenses are regulated at the federal level, where marijuana remains illegal.
 The U.S. Department of Transportation has made its position clear as to both Medical and Recreational Marijuana laws adopted by the various states DOT and OMM statutes prohibit a person from performing safety-sensitive functions after they test positive for marijuana.
 The OMM statutes consider driving a safety-sensitive task or duty regardless of whether the position requires the driver to possess a CDL or not.
 This may preclude an applicant from being hired if they cannot pass the drug screening regardless of whether they have a State issued Medical Marijuana license.
 Refusing to hire an applicant for a safety-sensitive position because of the legal consequences of their failing a drug test is lawful since your decision would not be based "solely" on the failed test but, rather, the consequences of the failed test.

-DOT does not take a position regarding possession of a Medical Marijuana license.
 If an applicant possesses a license but does not fail a drug test, then OMAG is aware of no reason that the applicant could not be hired.
-If the applicant advises that they have been issued a license, OMAG suggests that you remind the applicant that DOT regulations control over state law and that you advise what your municipality's position is on employees in positions that require CDL who lose the ability to perform their CDL functions due to a drug test - i.e. inform them if you have a zero tolerance policy.
-This may require further internal discussions about whether you have a zero tolerance policy and whether it has been consistently applied.
+If the applicant advises that they have been issued a license, OMAG suggests that you remind the applicant that DOT regulations and OMM statutes prohibit use of medical marijuana for positions that require driving.